KissLog-net/KissLog.Documentation/source/on-premises/kisslog-backend/configuration.rst

    * - CreateRequestLog.ValidateApplicationKeys
    * - If true, the ``"ApplicationId"`` and ``"OrganizationId"`` are validated against existing records from the KissLog.Frontend database.

-       This is useful if you want to prevent processing logs of applications which have been deleted in the KissLog.Frontend user-interface.
+       This is useful if you want to prevent processing logs from applications which have been deleted in the KissLog.Frontend user-interface, but are still running.

 .. list-table::
    :header-rows: 1